-Residence Hall Rules define prohibited conduct in and around campus residence halls, buildings, and at Department of Residence Life sponsored activities, in addition to that which falls under the Residence Halls Agreement, Code of Student Conduct, and federal, state and local laws.
+Residence Hall Rules define prohibited conduct in and around campus residence and dining halls, buildings, and at Department of Resident Lifeand/or Department of Dining Services-sponsored activities, in addition to that which falls under the Residence Halls/Dining Services Agreement, Code of Student Conduct, and federal, state and local laws.
 The rules also specify standard sanctions for rule violations, and provide for an adjudication process.
-(Reprinted in Community Living, the Resident Life and Dining Services Handbook.
+(Reprinted in Community Living, the Residence Halls and Dining Services Handbook.
 For more information, contact the Department of Resident Life.)